glotzerlab/hoomd-rs/hoomd-bevy/ARCHITECTURE.md

 of code that interface with Bevy will be distracting.
 To the extent possible, `hoomd_bevy` separates the simulation and interface code so that the web version of the tutorial can show only pure `hoomd-rs` examples.
-At the same time, Bevy forces that code to be structured so that it can execute one step at a time.
+At the same time, Bevy forces that code be structured so that it can execute one step at a time.
 This is not necessarily a bad practice, but does add extra complication over what could be written directly in a for loop in a single `main()` function.